taliacotton/swann-catalogues/_catalogues/illustration-art-3.markdown

   - _people/jessica-jackson.md
   general_information: ''
 essays:
+- lot: 112
+  title: Neysa McMein (1888 - 1949)
+  author: ''
+  body: |-
+    After selling her first drawing to the Boston Star, McMein began illustrating covers for _The Saturday Evening Post_ in 1915 where her illustrations featured glamorous and fashionable young women.
+Quickly gaining popularity, McMein received several commissions for the leading magazines of the time, including Collier's, McClure's, Liberty, and Woman's Home Companion.

+    As seen below, explore McMein's outstanding illustration used for the R. Wallace & Sons Mfg.
+Co. print advertisement _"Of the three types of table service, which should you use?"_
 - lot: 7
   author: ''
   body: "Emily and Sam Bush opened Bush Galleries in Norwich, Vermont in 1984 as one